triton-inference-server/model_analyzer/docs/checkpoints.md

 **Note**: Model analyzer does not clean up old checkpoints.
 It merely guarantees that the checkpoint with the highest integer index is the one with the most up-to-date measurements.
 The checkpoint directory should be removed between consecutive runs of the `model-analyzer profile` command.
-If you use the `--override-output-model-repository` flag, this will be done automatically.